bguiz/blog-bguiz/src/posts/2024-09-08-devrel-team-okr-planning-strategy.md

 In my experience, the most effective approach is to involved them from the get go

+- (1) Hold a retrospective meeting.
+What went well, and what did not, in the previous planning cycle?
+What does the team think it should start doing, and stop doing, in the next cycle?
-- (1) First hold a kick-off meeting.
+- (2) Hold a kick-off meeting.
   Explain the exercise - either for the first time, or a recap.
   Conduct a brainstorm.
-- (2) Make a copy of the spreadsheet from the template, and share edit access with the team.
+- (3) Make a copy of the spreadsheet from the template, and share edit access with the team.
-- (3) Task each team member to come up with between 3 to 5 KRs, asynchronously.
+- (4) Task each team member to come up with between 3 to 5 KRs, asynchronously.
   The team may already have assigned DevRel sub-function areas.
   For example, Developer Marketing, Developer Education, Developer Success.
   If so, each member should focus on their dedicated areas.
-- (4) Hold a finalisation meeting.
+- (5) Hold a finalisation meeting.
   The team discusses the pros and cons of each KR and decides what to keep, change, or delete.
   Importantly, all KRs must have no ambiguity (especially TODOs).